Milky Way: Gamma rays and x-rays

 Since 1970, various gamma-ray detection missions have discovered 511-keV gamma rays coming from the general direction of the Galactic Center.
 These gamma rays are produced by positrons (antielectrons) annihilating with electrons.
 In 2008 it was found that the distribution of the sources of the gamma rays resembles the distribution of low-mass X-ray binaries, seeming to indicate that these X-ray binaries are sending positrons (and electrons) into interstellar space where they slow down and annihilate.
-The observations were both made by NASA and ESA's satellites.
-In 1970 gamma ray detectors found that the emitting region was about 10,000 light-years across with a luminosity of about 10,000 suns.
+The observations were made by both NASA and ESA's satellites.
+In 1970 gamma ray detectors found that the emitting region was about 10,000 light-years across with a luminosity of about 10,000 Suns.

 In 2010, two gigantic spherical bubbles of high energy gamma-emission were detected to the north and the south of the Milky Way core, using data from the Fermi Gamma-ray Space Telescope.
-The diameter of each of the bubbles is about 25000 ly (or about 1/4 of the galaxy's estimated diameter); they stretch up to Grus and to Virgo on the night-sky of the southern hemisphere.
+The diameter of each of the bubbles is about 25000 ly (or about 1/4 of the galaxy's estimated diameter); they stretch up to Grus and to Virgo on the night-sky of the Southern Hemisphere.
 Subsequently, observations with the Parkes Telescope at radio frequencies identified polarized emission that is associated with the Fermi bubbles.
 These observations are best interpreted as a magnetized outflow driven by star formation in the central 640 ly of the Milky Way.

 Later, on January 5, 2015, NASA reported observing an X-ray flare 400 times brighter than usual, a record-breaker, from Sagittarius A*.
 The unusual event may have been caused by the breaking apart of an asteroid falling into the black hole or by the entanglement of magnetic field lines within gas flowing into Sagittarius A*.